Type to search

 A post shared by Cliff (@jcstrutz)

 It’s impossible to talk about summer staples without mentioning this seasonal favorite.
-Whether you like your dogs plain and simple or loaded up with chili, relish, and mustard, Pete’s has been making the Valley’s best hot dogs for an impressive 90 years.
+Whether you like your dogs plain and simple or loaded up with chili, relish, and mustard, Pete’s has been making some of the Valley’s best hot dogs for an impressive 90-plus years (and its recent Best of Hudson Valley 2024 win for Best Hot Dogs confirms it).

 Soft Serve